Ohio Mesothelioma Lawyer

 Industrial Jobs and Asbestos Exposure

 During Ohio’s industrial heyday, the state had a vibrant economy and high employment.
-But many Ohioans were exposed to asbestos.
+However, many Ohioans were exposed to asbestos.
 All kinds of industrial jobs used asbestos.

 Power plants, oil refineries, factories, chemical plants, and other industrial facilities used asbestos in machinery and equipment and for building insulation.
 Many used asbestos to make things like insulation, and workers had to handle the asbestos.